swd1tn002/cargrid/docker-commands.md

-# Summary of Docker commands for CarRestService
+# Summary of Docker commands for cargrid app

 ## Build the Docker image